 - Don’t just google Charlotte Mason (I mean, yes do that), but also read her actual words in the six volume set (available on Amazon).
 They are basically the elixir of life to this weary mama’s homeschool world.

 Whether you look back on this emergency year as a beautiful change of scenery for your family that you’ll always remember, or it becomes the very beginning of a learning lifestyle at home with your children – you already have everything you need to give your kids the world.
 AND they are capable of more than you could ever have guessed.
 Just wait until you see.
+You’ll very soon be thriving in your homeschool.

 Enjoy the ride, Mama.